lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 ## Compatibility

 OTBN is not designed to be compatible with other cryptographic accelerators.
-Its design is inspired by dcrypto, the cryptographic accelerator used in Google’s Titan chips, which itself is inspired by the [Fiat Crypto Machine](http://adam.chlipala.net/papers/FiatCryptoSP19/FiatCryptoSP19.pdf).
+It received some inspiration from assembly code available from the [Chromium EC project](https://chromium.googlesource.com/chromiumos/platform/ec/), which has been formally verified within the [Fiat Crypto project](http://adam.chlipala.net/papers/FiatCryptoSP19/FiatCryptoSP19.pdf).

 # Instruction Set